Ruchita-Gandhi/Smart-Form-Filler/original_code/DEPLOYMENT.md

 ### 1. Deploy to Vercel

 \`\`\`bash

 # Connect to GitHub and deploy

 vercel --prod
 \`\`\`

-Or use the "Publish" button in the v0 interface.
+Or use the "Publish" button in the AI-form-filler interface.

 ### 2. Set Up Database

 The SQL scripts in the `/scripts` folder will create:

 - `users` table (synced with Supabase auth)
 - `form_submissions` table with RLS policies
 - Proper indexes and constraints

 Run the scripts in order:

 1. `001_create_users_and_forms.sql`

 ### 3. Configure Integrations

 #### Supabase

-- Already connected via v0
+- Already connected via AI-form-filler
 - RLS policies automatically applied
 - Email auth enabled

 #### Vercel Blob

-- Already connected via v0
+- Already connected via AI-form-filler
 - Automatic file upload handling

 ### 4. Test the Application